 Actions to Take:

 Check with airlines and transit destinations countries for how COVID testing, and vaccine requirements might impact travel.

 - Consult the CDC website for the most up-to-date information.

-- Visit our Embassy COVID-19-information for information on conditions in Equatorial Guinea.
+- Visit the U.S. Embassy Malabo’s webpage on COVID-19 for information on conditions in Equatorial Guinea.